wp-plugins/collapsing-categories/readme.txt

     instances of the widget
   * Switched from scriptaculous to jquery.
 No longer conflicts with plugins which use mootools (e.g. featured content gallery)
+  * Changed css class called "post" to "item" to avoid conflicts with other commonly used css classes

 = 1.1 (2010.01.03) =
     * Bug fixes